 We’re starting to see psychedelics as an important tool in promoting mental health and wellbeing.
 Cannabis and ketamine are already being used in therapy.
 Legalization for treatment is just around the corner for MDMA and psilocybin, too.
 We’re sure to see a therapeutic future that is more effective and embracing of these powerful psychedelic medicines.

 If you’re still confused and looking for personalized guidance on your journey to heal with psychedelics, we can help.
-As psychedelic integration coaches, we exist to support you in using psychedelics to feel loved, worthy, and enough in the present moment.
-Click here to schedule a call with one of our psychedelic specialists today.
+As psychedelic trip sitters, we exist to support you in your journey with an emphasis on safety.
+Click here to schedule a call with one of our psychedelic trip sitters today.